basvandervlies/scl_modules/promise-types/kernel_modules/README.md

 ## Examples

-Make sure that the docker images are specified in the yaml file are running
+Make sure that the kernel module is loaded
 ```cfengine3
 bundle agent main
 {